 Snapper local fish species facts and Limits.
-Snapper are an iconic fish of Victoria, with seasonal runs throughout Spring to Summer.
+Snapper is an iconic fish of Victoria, with seasonal runs throughout Spring to Summer.
 Port Philip Bay, Western Port & Bass straight have local boat ramps queuing a mile long in the very early hours of the morning during peak times.
-Snapper are a great fish because of their beautiful appearance, wonderful fighting qualities, taste and ability to be targeted by both bait & lures.
+Snapper is a great fish because of their beautiful appearance, wonderful fighting qualities and taste.
+There also a great fish to target with both both bait & lures.
 Big reds are the species that Victorian anglers dream of catching.
-Remember that a Juvenile snapper under 40 cm are referred to as Pinkies.
-Once over 40cm its classified as a snapper.
+Remember that a Juvenile snapper under 40 cm is referred to as Pinkies.
+Once over 40cm it’s classified as a snapper.

 Snapper – Maximum 3 fish may be 40cm or over